ythirion/unit-tests-intro/README.md

     - Pass a `LocalTime` as method arg
     - Pass a `Clock` which will provide a `time()`method that we will be able to substitute
     - Pas a function `clock: Unit => LocalTime`

+> Never trust a test that you have not seen failed

 ## Conclusion - Back to the questions (10')
 Come back to the facts and questions: